-Now, we run the plumbing calculus of oriented plumbed 3--manifolds, cf. (\ref{ss:2.2}).
+Now, we run the plumbing calculus of oriented plumbed 3--manifolds, cf. \ref{ss:2.2}.
 Notice that by two 0--chain absorptions the above string can be collapsed.
-In particular, by {\em 0--chain absorptions} and {\em oriented handle absorptions} all these strings can be collapsed identifying their end--vertices as well.
-Hence, after 0--chain and oriented handle absorptions each connected component collapses into a single vertex.
+Hence, after {\it 0--chain} and {\it oriented handle absorptions} each connected component collapses into a single vertex.
 Their number will be $\n$ and all of them will carry multiplicity $(\nu)$.
-The genus decoration $g_e$ of such a vertex can be computed as follows: First we have a contribution from 0--chain absorptions, namely the sum of all the genera of the vertices in that component, namely $(\n_v\tilde{g}+\n_{v'}\tilde{g}')/\n $.
+The genus decoration $g_e$ of such a vertex can be computed as follows.
+First we have a contribution from 0--chain absorptions, namely the sum of all the genera of the vertices in the corresponding connected component, namely $(\n_v\tilde{g}+\n_{v'}\tilde{g}')/\n $.
 Then, corresponding to oriented handle absorptions, we have to add one for each 1--cycle of that component.
 This, by an Euler--characteristic argument is $(\n_e-\n_v-\n_{v'}+\n)/\n$.
-Hence $\n(1-g_e)=\n_v(1-\tilde{g})+n_{v'}(1-\tilde{g}')-\n_e,$ or, this combined with (\ref{NG2}), gives
+Hence